Picovoice/leopard/binding/flutter/README.md

 - **Start Time:** Indicates when the word started in the transcribed audio.
 Value is in seconds.
 - **End Time:** Indicates when the word ended in the transcribed audio.
 Value is in seconds.
 - **Confidence:** Leopard's confidence that the transcribed word is accurate.
 It is a number within `[0, 1]`.
-- **Speaker Tag:** If speaker diarization is enabled on initialization, the speaker tag is a non-negative integer identifying unique speakers, with `0` reservered for unknown speakers.
+- **Speaker Tag:** If speaker diarization is enabled on initialization, the speaker tag is a non-negative integer identifying unique speakers, with `0` reserved for unknown speakers.
 If speaker diarization is not enabled, the value will always be `-1`.

 ## Demo App